Why SAP Will Charge a Premium for 2025 ECC Support

 They somehow turn a flip-flop on a policy that was just a “rat through maze” statement as being customer focused.

-This is the same way that SAP has used indirect access against customers, with the price quoted for indirect access transactions varying enormously depending upon the customer situation.
-SAP never published a price for indirect access (IA) transactions, precisely so they could adjust the cost per customer.
+This is how SAP has used indirect access against customers, with the price quoted for indirect access transactions varying enormously depending upon the customer situation.
+SAP never published a price for indirect access (IA) transactions precisely to adjust the cost per customer.
 However, the price discrepancy ended up being enormous.

 Well, IA (which we cover in the article How to Best Understand Type 1 Versus Type 2 Indirect Access is not a “thing.”
 It is just a construct that SAP uses to pull money out of its customers, and because it is not real, it is not connected to any actual cost.